kushagra765/Kinux-Kernel/docs/CREATE_YOUR_OWN_OS.md

 # Creating your own OS
-To create your own os based on this kernel, you need to implement these things:
+To create your own basic os based on this kernel, you need to implement these things:

 1. Boot Files (In Assembly)
 2. GDT